stroncium/nodejs-procfs/API.md

 Object with properties:
  - **`length`** integer : length of the range of IDs that is mapped between the two user namespaces
- - **`start`** integer : start of the range of IDs to which the IDs do map Interpretation depends on whether the process that opened and the target process pid are in the same user namespace.
+ - **`start`** integer : start of the range of IDs to which the IDs do map Interpretation depends on whether the process that opened and the target process are in the same user namespace.
 If the two processes are in different user namespaces, it is the start of a range of IDs in the user namespace of the process that opened the file
 If the two processes are in the same user namespace it is the start of the range of IDs in the parent user namespace of target process.
  - **`targetStart`** integer : start of the range of IDs in the user namespace of the target process